-Whilst the School will do its utmost to support mature entrants, setting a target does not seem appropriate in the context of the School's offer.
-However, it committed in its 2019/20 Access & Participation Plan to look at the pattern of offers and enrolments to establish whether there were any patterns of concern and this remains a commitment under this plan.
+Whilst the School will do its utmost to support mature entrants, setting a target does not seem appropriate in the context of the School's offer, and in light of the recent increased mature new entrants.

-1.3.2.2 (i) Continuation
+1.3.2.2 (i) Continuation (2022)

 OfS data is not available for all years for mature students and numbers are too small to break down the mature student group further.
-For the three years' OfS data that is available, mature students have underperformed when compared against those under 21 years on entry but the gap is not considered significant (small numbers again).
+For the three years that OfS data is available, mature students have underperformed when compared against those under 21 years on entry but the gap is not considered significant (small numbers again).
 For those years where there is data, the School's mature students performed in concrete terms better than the sector in two years and the same as the sector in the third year.
 However, the gap has been mixed, with gaps of 1.9, 8.9 and 11.8 compared with sector gaps of 6.8, 7.1 7.4 for the same years.
+In 2020/21, the School surpassed the target set for the continuation of mature students from year 1 to 2, achieving an 87% continuation rate (with the actual number of non-continuing students fewer than five).